 - The Product Owner is the individual who, in a document known as the “product backlog,” provides the requirements as features.

-- In a Scrum project, iterations are referred to as “Sprints.”
+- In a Scrum project, iterations refers to as “Sprints.”

 - The team carries a “Sprint planning meeting” to estimate and assign the features to them to different sprints based on the project’s overall priority to make everything work.